dhruvsatyapanthi007/Spam-Classifier/README.md

 # Spam-Classifier
+In this Project, there is classification of sms into spam and ham.
-Classification of Spam using Naive Bayes
+Naive Bayes Classifier is used for Classfication.
+Process for Classification